IP (Induced Polarization)/Resistivity:

 The penetration depth of the instrument is also dependent on the chosen base frequency.
 The higher the frequency, the less the penetration.
 The trade-off is that the lower frequencies lose target resolution.
 Typically, 100 MHz and 50 MHz are used for bedrock detection, 500 MHz and 250 MHz antennae are used for tank locates, and 1000 MHz is used for rebar checking.

-- often run in ATV- and Snowmobile-mode to cover large areas of ground economically.
+- often run in ATV- and Snowmobile-mode to better cover large areas of ground.

 - production rates of a few km per day are typical.

 - The Geonics EM31 is industry standard and most commonly used in the ‘vertical dipoles mode’ for penetration up to approximately 6 metres deep.